French eXtreme Flight Championships RULES - FXFC

 3. Preciseness and quality of the manoeuvres (k = 20)

-The overall precision of execution and quality of manoeuvres are evaluated.
-For example, how accurately and crisply point-rolls stop and the clean exits of spins, and the general impression of how settled and stable the aircraft is throughout the flight.
+The overall precision of execution and quality of manoeuvres.
+For example, how accurately and crisply point-rolls stop and the clean exits of spins, and the general impression of how settled the aircraft is throughout the flight.

 4. Use of special effects (k = 10)

-The use of special effects to enhance the impression of the flight is evaluated.
+The use of special effects to enhance the impression of the flight.
 These special effects should be used in conjunction with a manoeuvre for best effect, for example, the use of tip smoke during a spin.
 If a special effect is used for a long period of time without any directed purpose or focused use, then the pilot will score poorly for this criterion.

 5. Harmony with the music (k = 40)

-How well the flight is harmonised with the music is evaluated.
-The rhythm and dynamics of the flight are expected to broadly match the music being played.
+How well the flight is harmonised with the music.
+The rhythm, aesthetic, and feel of the flight are expected to broadly match the music being played.
 For example, high-tempo flying with high-tempo music.
 Furthermore, how well the flight is executed during transitions between different pieces of music is also taken into account.

 6. Overall impression (k = 30)